- Basic architecture

 This section provides code samples which illustrate how to use Kaa SDK to work with configuration schema/data in Kaa, for instance, how to subscribe to configuration updates and implement configuration schema persistence.

 You can upload the current configuration data to the client and use this data for specific purposes.

-The following example illustrates how to upload the configuration data to the client, use it for retrieving log levels of each project module, and check whether a specific module is loggable against the provided log level.
+The following example for Java illustrates how to upload the configuration data to the client, use it for retrieving log levels of each project module, and check whether a specific module is loggable against the provided log level.